higherkindness/mu-scala/docs/src/main/tut/README.md

 }
 ```

-That's all using `Prometheus` to monitor both [gRPC] ends.
+That's using `Prometheus` to monitor both [gRPC] ends.

 ### Dropwizard Metrics

-The usage is equivalent, however, in this case we need to put an instance of `com.codahale.metrics.MetricRegistry` on the scene, then, using the _Dropwizard_ integration that _Prometheus_ already provides (`DropwizardExports`) you can associate it with the collector registry:
+The usage is equivalent, however, in this case, we need to put an instance of `com.codahale.metrics.MetricRegistry` on the scene, then, using the _Dropwizard_ integration that _Prometheus_ already provides (`DropwizardExports`) you can associate it with the collector registry:

 ```tut:silent
 import com.codahale.metrics.MetricRegistry